tlwilliams895/gis-devops/docs/_sources/studios/launchcart2/index.rst.txt

 ..
 Tip::

-    Before embarking on this mission, create a feature branch to isolate your work.
+    Before embarking on this mission, create a story branch to isolate your work.
 Aside from being a best-practice, this will also keep your ``master`` branch nice and clean in the event you don't finish the mission.
 This will be helpful since we'll continue working on this app in a future studio.

 Create a ``CartItem`` class with fields ``item`` and ``quantity``, and refactor ``Cart`` to store a collection of ``CartItem`` objects instead of ``Item`` objects.
 As ``Cart`` and ``Item`` have done, you should extend ``AbstractEntity`` to get the common identifier configuration contained in that base class.